-Zimbabwe election: Voters head to the polls with inflation on their minds
+Zimbabwe election: Voters go to the polls with inflation on their minds

 He died in 2019 nearly two years after he was ousted in a military takeover and replaced by his deputy, Mr Mnangagwa.

-Polling stations will open at 07:00 local time (05:00 GMT) and voters will also be casting ballots for local councillors.

-Ahead of voting day, election officials were setting up polling stations in the capital, Harare, and removing political posters that were in close proximity to comply with electoral laws.
+In the last election in 2018, Mr Mnangagwa won in the first round with 51% of the vote.
+Mr Chamisa, who came second with 45%, unsuccessfully challenged the result in court.

-Police have been deployed around the country to maintain peace and order, and their numbers will be bolstered by prison officers, according to police chief Godwin Matanga.
+Police had been deployed around the country to maintain peace and order, and their numbers would be bolstered by prison officers, police chief Godwin Matanga said ahead of the poll.

 He maintained the pre-election period had been largely peaceful despite some skirmishes.